 Check out the great variety of Germany’s iconic beers, wines, and spirits and say Prost (“Cheers”) to your fellow drinkers.

 Germany’s many thirst-quenching beverages include unique coffees, teas, fruit juices, mineral waters, and ACE drinks.

 To walk into a German bakery is to walk into a food lover’s paradise.
 Bread is taken very seriously in Germany.
 Learn more about German breads, as well as healthful and delicious German cereals.

 From Schleswig-Holstein to Bavaria, the rich dairy-lands of Germany produce some of the world’s finest cheese and dairy products.

-What would Easter be without chocolate bunnies and praline eggs, or Christmas without chocolate Santas, Marzipan and chocolate-filled Advent Calendars?
+What would Easter be without chocolate bunnies and praline eggs, or Christmas without chocolate Santas, marzipan and chocolate-filled Advent calendars?

 Many German cakes and cookies have a rich and colorful history going back many centuries.
-Cookies, cakes and sweet rich yeast breads are crafted into complex patterns and shapes, often associated with ancient symbolic meanings.
+Cookies, cakes and sweet rich yeast breads are crafted into complex patterns and shapes, which are often associated with ancient symbolic meanings.

 Germany’s traditional hams and sausages are made from recipes passed down through the generations, and regional variations lend unique flavors that are famous worldwide.

 Dumplings, spätzle, pasta and potatoes are served in astounding variety.